Constance Shulman

 Constance Ann Shulman (born April 4, 1958) is an American actress.
 In 1987, Shulman originated the role of Annelle in the first production of Steel Magnolias off Broadway.
 She later appeared in films Fletch Lives (1989), Men Don't Leave (1990), and Fried Green Tomatoes (1991).
 She voiced Patti Mayonnaise in the animated sitcom Doug (1991–99) and the 1999 film Doug's 1st Movie.
-She played Yoga Jones in the Netflix comedy-drama series, Orange Is the New Black from 2013 to 2017, for which she received three Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
+She played Yoga Jones in the Netflix comedy-drama series, Orange Is the New Black from 2013 to 2017, for which she received three Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Comedy Series.